scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ```

 For simplicity, the above example code doesn't handle the exceptions that can be thrown by the APIs.
-See [Handle exceptions](#handle-exceptions) for more details.
+For more details, see [Handle exceptions](#handle-exceptions).

-As previously mentioned, for `commit()`, if any one of the coordinator or participant processes succeeds in committing the transaction, you can regard the transaction as committed.
+As previously mentioned, for `commit()`, if any of the coordinator or participant processes succeed in committing the transaction, you can regard the transaction as committed.
-Also, for better performance, you can execute `prepare()`, `validate()`, `commit()` in parallel, respectively.
+Also, for better performance, you can execute `prepare()`, `validate()`, and `commit()` in parallel, respectively.

 ### Resume a transaction

 Given that processes or applications using Two-phase Commit Transactions usually involve multiple request/response exchanges, you might need to execute a transaction across various endpoints or APIs.
-For such scenarios, `resume()` is useful, which allows you to resume a transaction object (an instance of `TwoPhaseCommitTransaction`) that you previously began or joined, as follows:
+For such scenarios, you can use `resume()` to resume a transaction object (an instance of `TwoPhaseCommitTransaction`) that you previously began or joined.
+The following shows how `resume()` works:

 ```java
 // Join (or begin) the transaction